s0danissa/linear_and_logistic_regression/README.md

     Average error: 0.041000000000000016

 Interestingly, this doesn't quite work the same with the Linear Regression case.
-This probably ust indicates that the model is trying to fit the $E_{val}$ to the shape of $E_{test}$ but from the above of the curve.
-However, we can also now compare the two and see that $E_{val}$ is evidently smaller for the Logistic Regression case, but it takes a lot more time to estimate in comparison to Linear Regression because of the different nature of those algorithms
+This probably ust indicates that the model is trying to fit the E(validation) to the shape of E(test) but from the above of the curve.
+However, we can also now compare the two and see that E(validation) is evidently smaller for the Logistic Regression case, but it takes a lot more time to estimate in comparison to Linear Regression because of the different nature of those algorithms

 3.4 The last validation is the Leave-One-Out Cross Validation.
 Which makes 1 point to be the validation set and N-1 points to be the training set.
-It is known to be the most reliable in estimating $E_{val}$ to be close to actual $E_{test}$ since each $e_{in}$ in this validation is an unibased estimate for $E_{test}(g_n)$.
+It is known to be the most reliable in estimating E(validation) to be close to actual E(test) since each e(in) in this validation is an unibased estimate for E(test)[g_n].
 But there is also a price to pay in terms of the computational power it is taking to actually run this.

 ```python